 Gradually state services such as public hospitals, asylums, orphanages and basic pensions began to provide support and care outside of the workhouse.
 In 1930 the West Ham Union workhouse was reopened as a home for the chronic sick, aged and infirm.
 With the birth of the National Health Service in 1948, it became a geriatric hospital and renamed Langthorne Hospital.

 Among many other goals, the creation of the NHS and welfare state aimed at providing suitable support for those unable to work, be it because of old age, illness or disability.
 Many of the services providing this support are being dismantled today, while simultaneously the government’s poor-relief policy is increasingly punitive.

 In this light, it is worth considering the workhouse exhibition at Vestry House Museum and remembering how policy intended to deter the ‘undeserving’ work-shy poor, in reality primarily punished those in need with nowhere else to turn.

-The exhibition Workhouse: Life on the Edge in 18th Century Walthamstow runs until 17th January 2016 at Vestry House Museum, Vestry Road, Walthamstow Village.
+For more information: The exhibition Workhouse: Life on the Edge in 18th Century Walthamstow runs until 17th January 2016 at Vestry House Museum, Vestry Road, Walthamstow Village.
 Open 10am-5pm, Wednesday – Sunday.
 Admission free.